 - 2 green onions, chopped (both green and white parts)

 - 1 dashi powder packet

-- 8 ounces kamaboko, grated or shredded (OR you can use imitation crabmeat if you can't find kamaboko)
+- 8 ounces kamaboko, shredded You can use imitation crabmeat if you can't find kamaboko.

 - 1 cup nonfat plain Greek yogurt